 Call for Exhibition Proposals

-The college invites all area artists, photographers, video and installation artists to an open call for exhibition proposals to present and/or produce an exhibition in collaboration with the fine arts gallery.
+The college invites all area artists, photographers, video and installation artists to an to present and/or produce an exhibition in collaboration with the fine arts gallery.

 Fine Arts Building (B28), first floor, on the Pearl Street side of the STCC campus.